Facebook Tips & Strategies

 4. Paste the Link: Paste the link you just copied from Facebook into the composer.
 X will automatically generate a simple link preview card.

-5. Add Your Own Text: This is the most important step!
-Don't just paste a bare link.
-Add context.
-Write a short, engaging caption tailored for the X audience.
+5. Add Your Own Text: Don't just paste a bare link.
+Add context with a short, engaging caption tailored for the X audience.
 Mention relevant accounts using the "@" symbol and add a few relevant hashtags to increase visibility.

 6. Post it: Once you're happy with your caption, hit the Post button.